Unique Geometry and Texture from Corresponding Image Patches: Texture Cyclostationarity

 \section{Texture Cyclostationarity}

 Texture is the spatial repetition of appearance, and the statistical notion of cyclostationarity provides a flexible way to characterize the repetition.
-We say that a (flat, two-dimensional) texture is cyclostationary if its statistics are doubly periodic, meaning that there exist two linearly independent vectors, $\boldsymbol{\tau}, \boldsymbol{\sigma} \in \mathbb{R}^2$ for which texture statistics $S$ satisfy $S(\mathbf{x} + \boldsymbol{\tau}) = S(\mathbf{x})$ and $S(\mathbf{x} + \boldsymbol{\sigma}) = S(\mathbf{x})$ for all $\mathbf{x} \in \mathbb{R}^2$.
-Note that the exact definition of the statistics $S$ requires special care.
-We generally want them to encode all of the perceivable appearance information, and finding a single set of statistics $S$ that can do this for all different textures has been the topic of decades of research, dating back to the Julesz conjecture~\cite{julesz,portilla}.
+We say that a (flat, two-dimensional) texture is cyclostationary if its windowed statistics are doubly periodic, meaning there exist two linearly independent vectors, $\boldsymbol{\tau}, \boldsymbol{\sigma} \in \mathbb{R}^2$ for which texture statistics $S(\mathbf{x})$ in a spatial neighborhood around location $\mathbf{x}$ satisfy $S(\mathbf{x} + \boldsymbol{\tau}) = S(\mathbf{x})$ and $S(\mathbf{x} + \boldsymbol{\sigma}) = S(\mathbf{x})$ for all $\mathbf{x} \in \mathbb{R}^2$.
+Note that the definition of statistics $S$ requires care.
+One generally wants them to encode all of the perceivable appearance information, and finding a single set of statistics $S$ that do this for all different types of textures has been the topic of decades of research, dating back to the Julesz conjecture~\cite{julesz,portilla}.

-If we give ourselves permission to tailor the statistics $S$ to different types of textures (as we do here), then cyclostationarity describes many different texture types, including those composed of an isolated structural element (an ``interest point'') as in Row~1 of Fig.~\ref{fig:teaser}, where the intensity itself satisfies $I(\mathbf{x} + \boldsymbol{\tau}) = I(\mathbf{x})$ and $I(\mathbf{x} + \boldsymbol{\sigma}) = I(\mathbf{x})$ with orthogonal $\boldsymbol{\tau}$ and $\boldsymbol{\sigma}$ that are the height and width of the element.
+If we give ourselves permission to tailor the statistics $S$ to different types of textures (as we do here), then cyclostationarity describes many different texture types, including those composed of an isolated structural element (an ``interest point'') as in Row~1 of Fig.~\ref{fig:teaser}, where the intensity itself satisfies $I(\mathbf{x} + \boldsymbol{\tau}) = I(\mathbf{x})$ and $I(\mathbf{x} + \boldsymbol{\sigma}) = I(\mathbf{x})$ for orthogonal $\boldsymbol{\tau}$ and $\boldsymbol{\sigma}$ that are the height and width of the element.
 It similarly includes periodic textures (Row 2) with orthogonal $\boldsymbol{\tau}$ and $\boldsymbol{\sigma}$ being the spacing between tiles.
-With statistics $S$ generalized to include suitable higher-order statistics, it even applies to more general cyclostationary textures like text (Row 3), where $\boldsymbol{\tau}$ and $\boldsymbol{\sigma}$ correspond to the vertical and horizontal spacing between rows and letters, respectively.
+With more general, higher-order statistics $S$, it even applies to a broad range of stochastic cyclostationary textures such as text (Row 3), where $\boldsymbol{\tau}$ and $\boldsymbol{\sigma}$ correspond to the vertical and horizontal spacing between rows and letters, respectively.